Are you planning a trip to New York City?

 But when night time came and we saw the city lights from our hotel room windows, we felt that the trip was worth it.
 If you want to get a view of Times Square from above, I can’t recommend Crowne Plaza Times Square enough!

 The night lights of the City That Never Sleeps is a view we can’t get enough of and you need to see it with your own eyes too!

 Spending a day in New York City

 Spending 24 hours in the Big Apple can go so many ways.
 You can enjoy yourselves and get tired a little earlier than expected like we did, or you can keep the adrenaline all throughout your stay.

+If you can afford to spend a week in NYC, that’s even better!
 Either way, you’ll have fun!
 We were tired in the end but it’s still an experience we will never regret.
 Who knew New York City had a lot to offer even to us, a family that visits a new state every week or two?

 New York in a day is certainly a tight squeeze, but better than never.
 Don’t wait for someday, chase your own happiness and make your own NYC itinerary now!

 For anyone wanting to visit the United States of America on a vacation, business trip, or for changing transits without an American visa or passport, an ESTA USA is always required.